 The Board and the AC have undertaken an assessment of the adequacy and effectiveness of the Group's risk management and internal control systems.
-Based on the internal controls (including financial, operational, compliance and information technology controls and risk management systems) established and maintained by the Group, work performed by the internal and external auditors, the review and documentation of the Group's key risks performed by Management, the Board with the concurrence of the AC, is of the opinion that the Group's internal controls, addressing financial, operational and compliance risks, are adequate.
+Based on the internal controls (including financial, operational, compliance and information technology controls and risk management systems) established and maintained by the Group, work performed by the internal and external auditors, the review and documentation of the Group's key risks performed by Management, the Board with the concurrence of the AC, is of the opinion that the Group's internal controls, addressing financial, operational, compliance and information technology risks, and risk management systems are adequate and effective as at the date of this Annual Report.

-The system of internal controls and risk management established by the Group provides reasonable, but not absolute, assurance that the Group will not be adversely affected by any event that can be reasonably foreseen as it strives to achieve its business objectives.
+The system of internal controls and risk management established by the Group provides reasonable, but not absolute assurance that the Group will not be adversely affected by any event that can be reasonably foreseen as it strives to achieve its business objectives.
 The Board also notes that no system of internal controls and risk management can provide absolute assurance in this regard, or absolute assurance against the occurrence of material errors, poor judgment in decision-making, human error, losses, fraud or other irregularities.